 In the Real World …

 In Western civilization the concept of private property exists.
 Businesses exist for the benefit of the business.
-Blogs exist for the benefit of the blog.
+Blogs exist for the benefit of the Blog.
 Both graffiti and defecating in public are considered to be crimes.
 Properties neglected are soon overrun by nature to the point where they are totally worthless.
 Troublemakers and dysfunctional individuals are arrested for disturbing the peace and thrown in jail for the greater benefit of society.

 In New York City a visit to Grant’s Tomb is an absolutely dismal experience because of all the graffiti and neglect.
 While a visit to the Lincoln Memorial in Washington, D.C. is an absolutely delightful experience precisely because it is maintained in pristine condition.